 - A gas stove

 The induction cooktop was the clear victor among the three options.
-It boils water faster and uses less energy, letting you cook at lower temperatures and for shorter periods of time.
+It boils water faster and uses less energy, making you cook at lower temperatures and for shorter periods.

 The amount is significant for various reasons.
 One of these reasons is because when you boil frozen food, in this case, frozen shrimp, the temperature of the water drops.
-Boiling them will take some time.
-Boiling time is also affected by the amount of water and heat transport.
+Therefore, boiling them will take some time.
+Boiling time is also affected by the amount of water and heat transported.

 When boiling frozen shrimp, the more water you use, the more heat you’ll need to get the water to the appropriate temperature and keep it there.
 How long do frozen shrimp take to cook?
 If you have 35 large shrimps, the boiling time will be around 6-8 minutes.
 The boiling time is proportionate to the shrimp size per pound.